In surveys, Amazon FBA sellers say that product research is the most time-consuming – and most frustrating – aspect of the selling process.

 Amazon Hot New Releases is a regularly updated catalog of new and trending products on Amazon.

-Set out in clearly defined categories, the page allows Amazon sellers to browse all products or to navigate straight to a particular product genre such as electronics, children’s products, popular books and movies and clothing and accessories.
+Set out in clearly defined categories, the page allows Amazon sellers to browse all products or to navigate straight to a particular product genre such as electronics, children’s products, popular books, movies and clothing and accessories.

 Perfect for FBA Sellers, the Amazon Movers & Shakers page is updated hourly and is an overview of products with the biggest sales rank gains within the past 24 hours.